t-d-k/LibreCrypt/docs/Linux_volumes.md

 Also at time of writing (25th February 2007), the current LUKS implementation of "cryptsetup" only supports the SHA1 hash algorithm, although other hashes may be used for ESSIV.

 Because of the way in which dm-crypt operates (see also the "dm-crypt" section on ESSIV, above), LUKS ESSIV doesn't do what you'd probably expect it to do.
-Specifically, if you have (for example) a Blowfish-448 encrypted volume, and specify cbc-essiv:sha256 for use as IVs - LUKS (dm-crypt) will actually use Blowfish-256 as the ESSIV cypher, and **not **Blowfish-448.
+Specifically, if you have (for example) a Blowfish-448 encrypted container, and specify cbc-essiv:sha256 for use as IVs - LUKS (dm-crypt) will actually use Blowfish-256 as the ESSIV cypher, and **not **Blowfish-448.
 In other words, the ESSIV cypher used will be from the same "family" of cypher (AES, Blowfish, Serpent, etc) - but will use the keylength which matches the ESSIV hash output length.

 As a result of this, another option appears on the LUKS password entry dialog; "Base IV cypher on hash length".
-If this is checked, then when mounting an ESSIV volume, the keylength of the cypher used for ESSIV generation will be that of the ESSIV hash.
+If this is checked, then when mounting an ESSIV container, the keylength of the cypher used for ESSIV generation will be that of the ESSIV hash.
 If this is unchecked, the ESSIV cypher used will have the same keylength as the main bulk encryption cypher used for securing the encrypted disk image.

 Most users will want this option **checked**.